Skip to main content

 Rawpixel.com / Shutterstock

-Seven-Up has stood the test of time simply because it’s an engaging guessing game where participants want to stay in it to win it.
-In today’s tech-savvy world, heading back to simpler games that get kids talking and giggling is time well spent away from screens.
-If you’ve forgotten the rules, now you know the ins and outs of how to play heads up 7-Up the traditional way as well as how to change it up.
+Seven up has stood the test of time simply because it’s an engaging guessing game where participants want to stay in it to win it.
+In today’s tech-savvy world, heading back to simpler games that get kids talking, giggling, and thinking is time well spent away from screens.
+If you’ve forgotten the rules, now you know the ins and outs of how to play heads up, seven up the traditional way as well as how to change it up.

 Editors' Recommendations